Ambulyx ochracea Butler, 1885, Cistula Entomologica 3: 113. Type locality: Japan, [Honshu, Tochigi,] Nikko.

 South Korea: Baengnyeong-do & Daecheong-do; Seoul; Kyonggi Province (Suri-san; Gwangleung; Jugeum-san; Cheongpyong; Myungji-san; Soyo-san; Guleop-do); Kangwon Province (Daeryong-san; Gwangduk-san; Seolak-san; Bangtae-san; Chiak-san; Baekduk-san; Jodong-ri; Chuncheon; Bongmyung-ri; Jiam-ri; Jeombong-san; Wonju; Hongcheon); North Chungchong Province (Hwayangdong; Chupungryung; Youngdong; Jecheon); South Chungchong Province (Gyeryong-san); North Cholla Province (Daedun-san; Jiri-san; Namwon); South Cholla Province (Baekyang Temple; Jin-do; Gwangyang; Gurye); North Kyongsang Province (Sobaek-san; Naeyon-san; Juwang-san; Ulleung-do; Cheongyang-san); South Kyongsang Province (Gibaek-san; Jinyang; Yeohang-san; Jinju; Geoje-do; Namhae-do; Goseong; Sacheon; Sancheong; Ulsan; Tongyoung; Hadong; Hamyang; Hapcheon); Cheju Province (Cheju-do; Sunheul; Halla-san; Topyang; Gwaneum Temple; Ora-dong; Andeok; Suakbong; Sungpanak).

-Japan: Honshu (Kobe; Nashimoto; Mikaboyama, 750m; Shinbo; Bushi; Izu Peninsula; Miwamachi; Kawasaki; Nikko; Tokyo; Yokohama; Kyoto); Shikoku (Shioemachi); Kyushu (Nagasaki; Fukuoka); Tsushima (Sasuna); Ryukyu Archipelago (Yakushima).
+Japan: Honshu (Kobe; Nashimoto; Mikaboyama, 750m; Shinbo; Bushi; Izu Peninsula; Miwamachi; Kawasaki; Nikko; Tokyo; Yokohama; Kyoto); Shikoku (Shioemachi; Usa); Kyushu (Nagasaki; Fukuoka); Tsushima (Sasuna); Ryukyu Archipelago (Yakushima).

-From Nepal, northeastern India (Sikkim, Assam, Manipur, Arunachal Pradesh, Nagaland) and Bhutan (Irungbam & Irungbam, 2019) across central and southern China to South Korea and Japan, and south to Thailand, central Vietnam (Le & Vu, 2024) and Taiwan.
+From Nepal, northeastern India (Sikkim, Assam, Manipur, Arunachal Pradesh, Nagaland) and Bhutan (Irungbam & Irungbam, 2019) across central and southern China to South Korea and Japan, and south to Myanmar/Burma, Thailand, Laos, central Vietnam (Le & Vu, 2024), and Taiwan.